ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

   * typedef long double extended;  -> quad?
 1. use [C++20 Ranges](https://en.cppreference.com/w/cpp/ranges)
 1. add vararg constructor for Dimensions or parameter pack
-1. change deepdims from std::vector<Dimensions> to initlist<Dimensions>. define a class deepdims
+1. change nested_dims from std::vector<Dimensions> to initlist<Dimensions>. define a class nested_dims
 1. allow VEctor, Matrix, MultiArray to be initialized from deep dims
 1. create a Array3 type
 1. consts: `o` and `all`